Pablo-Molla-Charlez/Master_M2_Data_Science/README.md

 - `Algorithms_for_Data_Science`: Theory and Jupyter Notebooks of the most important algorithms used in Data Science.
 - `Semantic_Web_&_Ontologies`: Theory and exercises related to the **Semantic Web** and **Ontologies**, providing a solid understanding of foundational concepts and reasoning tasks.
 - `Signal_Processing`: Jupyter Notebooks with solved exercises and clearly explained theory, covering fundamental concepts and techniques in **Signal Processing**.
+- `Optimization`: Materials and solved exercises covering optimization techniques, algorithms, and applications in data science.
+- `Web_of_Data`: Projects and theory related to Linked Data and Web of Data, focusing on integration, querying, and semantic representation of information on the web.
+- `Social_Graph_&_Data_Management`: Analysis of social networks, graph theory, and community detection.
+Includes exercises on modularity, spreading phenomena, probabilistic graphs, and influence algorithms.

 ## Usage